anchitjain1234/anchitjain1234.github.io/_posts/2016-03-15-moving-to-jekyll.markdown

 * It is mainly optimized for dynamic content and therefore slow.
 * It is resource heavy.
 I used [``t2.micro``](https://aws.amazon.com/ec2/instance-types/) AWS EC2 instance to host it, and it was constantly crashing even with a meagre load of 50 clients per second on stress testing.

 So I decided to give Jekyll a shot.
-To host it I used newly released [Gitlab Pages](https://pages.gitlab.io/) as it allows multiple CNAME records and custom SSL certificates which aren't available on GitHub pages (yet).
+To host it I used newly released [Gitlab Pages](https://pages.gitlab.io/) as it allows multiple CNAME records with custom SSL certificates.
+Moreover, they also provide free shared runners which could be configured as per requirements by modifying ``.gitlab-ci.yml``.
+These features aren't available on [Github Pages](https://pages.github.com/) (yet).

 Setting up Jekyll was easy (though a bit difficult than  Wordpress which just needed to click buttons).
 There are numerous online guides available, I followed [http://joshualande.com/jekyll-github-pages-poole/](http://joshualande.com/jekyll-github-pages-poole/) with some of my own customizations like setting up tags, categories etc.
 It took around 2-3 hours to set up a working blog.
 You can check the code here [https://gitlab.com/anchitjain1234/anchitjain1234.gitlab.io](https://gitlab.com/anchitjain1234/anchitjain1234.gitlab.io).